Zabrze

-Zabrze is located in the Silesian Voivodeship, which was reformulated in 1999.
-Before 1999 it was in Katowice Voivodeship.
-It is one of the cities composing the 2.7 million inhabitant conurbation referred to as the Katowice urban area, itself a major centre in the greater Silesian metropolitan area which is populated by just over five million people.
+Zabrze is located in the Silesian Voivodeship.
+It is one of the cities composing the 2.7 million inhabitant conurbation referred to as the Katowice urban area, itself a major centre in the greater Katowice-Ostrava metropolitan area which is populated by just over five million people.
 The population of Zabrze as of December 2021 was 168,946, down from June 2009 when the population was 188,122.
 Zabrze is bordered by three other cities of the metropolitan area: Gliwice, Bytom and Ruda Śląska.
+The city is particularly known as the home of Górnik Zabrze, one of the most accomplished Polish football clubs.
+The local historic coal mine complex is listed as a Historic Monument of Poland as one of the most valuable of its kind in Poland.